Provides a base class from which all objects to be used as evidence must derive.

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

-Before the .NET Framework 4, almost any object could be used as an evidence object if the hosting code wanted to apply it as evidence.
+Before the .NET Framework version 4, almost any object could be used as an evidence object if the hosting code wanted to apply it as evidence.
 For example, some .NET Framework code recognized System.Uri objects as evidence.
 The common language runtime (CLR) considered evidence objects as System.Object references, and did not apply any type safety to them.